Evndroo/Evndroo/README.md

 # Hi, My name is Evandro!
-I'm a Full Stack developer, that loves to create a Web application
+I'm a full-stack developer, with a big focus on front-end, that loves to create a web application

 <h3 align="left">Currently learning:</h3>
 <p align="left">